-5. Dissolved oxygen must not be less than 90% of saturation, except due to natural causes, in the open waters of Lake Michigan.
-In other waters of the Lake Michigan Basin, dissolved oxygen must not be less than 6.0 mg/L during at least 16 hours of any 24-hour period, nor less than 5.0 mg/L at any time.

-6. Site-specific observation, information, or knowledge.

-Indigenous Aquatic Life Use, Upper Dresden Island Pool Aquatic Life Use, Chicago Area Waterway System Aquatic Life Use A, and Chicago Area Waterway System and Brandon Pool Aquatic Life Use B

-The Chicago Area Waterway System and Lower Des Plaines River Water Quality and Indigenous Aquatic Life Standards apply to about 86 miles of canals, channels, and modified streams and to Lake Calumet, in northeastern Illinois (35 Ill.
+- 1. Generally, a single exceedance of a water quality standard indicates a potential cause of impairment.
+For applying these guidelines, Illinois EPA typically uses data from the Lake Michigan Monitoring Program (most recent three years). - 2.
+Illinois Lake Michigan Basin Water Quality Standards, 35 Ill.
 Adm.
+Code, Subpart E. - 3.
+The guideline was derived according to 35 Ill.
+Adm.
+Code 302.540.
+Derived water quality criteria are available at Derived Criteria (illinois.gov). - 4.
+Dissolved oxygen must not be less than 90% of saturation, except due to natural causes, in the open waters of Lake Michigan.
+In other waters of the Lake Michigan Basin, dissolved oxygen must not be less than 6.0 mg/L during at least 16 hours of any 24-hour period, nor less than 5.0 mg/L at any time. - 5.
+Site-specific observation, information, or knowledge. - 6.
+Cause Unknown is used when the pollutant or nonpollutant causing an assessment decision of Not Supporting was not identified from existing data.

+Indigenous Aquatic Life Use, Upper Dresden Island Pool Aquatic Life Use, Chicago Area

+Waterway System Aquatic Life Use A, and Chicago Area Waterway System and Brandon Pool

+Aquatic Life Use B

+The Chicago Area Waterway System and Lower Des Plaines River Water Quality and Indigenous Aquatic Life Standards apply to about 86 miles of canals, channels, and modified streams and Lake Calumet in northeastern Illinois (35 Ill.
+Adm.
 Code Section 302 Subpart D).
-These standards replaced the previous Secondary Contact and Indigenous Aquatic Life Standards, which were intended to protect-indigenous aquatic life limited only by the physical configuration of the body of water, characteristics, and origin of the water and the presence of contaminants in amounts that do not exceed these water-quality standards.
-Currently only one Assessment Unit (South Fork South Branch Chicago River, IL_HCA-01) is designated for Indigenous Aquatic Life Use.
-Three new aquatic-life uses now also apply: Upper Dresden Island Pool Aquatic Life Use, Chicago Area Waterway System Aquatic Life Use A, and Chicago Area Waterway System and Brandon Pool Aquatic Life Use B.
+These standards replaced the previous Secondary Contact and Indigenous Aquatic Life Standards, which were intended to protect indigenous aquatic life limited only by the physical configuration of the body of water, characteristics, and origin of the water and the presence of contaminants in amounts that do not exceed these water quality standards.
+Currently, only one Assessment Unit (South Fork South Branch Chicago River, IL_HCA-01) is designated for Indigenous Aquatic Life Use.
+Three additional aquatic life uses also apply: Upper Dresden Island Pool Aquatic Life Use (35 Ill.
+Adm.
+Code Section 303.230 Subpart B - effective February 13, 2014), Chicago Area Waterway System Aquatic Life Use A (35 Ill.
+Adm.
+Code Section 303.235 Subpart B - effective July 1, 2015), and Chicago Area Waterway System and Brandon Pool Aquatic Life Use B (35 Ill.
+Adm.
+Code Section 303.240 Subpart B - effective July 1, 2015).

-For the 2020-2022 reporting cycle, the new uses and water-quality standards serve as the basis for assessing attainment and identifying causes of use impairment.
-We compare available physicochemical water data to the appropriate guidelines (Table C-11 and C-12).
+These uses and water quality standards serve as the basis for assessing attainment and identifying causes of use impairment in the Chicago Area Waterway System.
+The Illinois EPA compares available water chemistry data to the appropriate guidelines, Tables C-11 and C-12.

 Table C-11.
-Guidelines to Assess Indigenous Aquatic Life Use, Upper Dresden Island PoolAquatic Life Use, Chicago Area Waterway System Aquatic Life Use A, or Chicago AreaWaterway System and Brandon Pool Aquatic Life Use B
+Guidelines to Assess Indigenous Aquatic Life Use, Upper Dresden Island Pool Aquatic Life Use, Chicago Area Waterway System Aquatic Life Use A, or Chicago Area Waterway System and Brandon Pool Aquatic Life Use B

-Chicago Area Waterway System and Lower Des Fully Supporting Not Supporting Plaines River Water Quality and Indigenous For every For any single Aquatic Life Standards (1) parameter parameter Conventionals (2) : Percent of samples exceeding <10% >10% standards 1070 /10/0 Other Chemical Constituents (3) : Number of samples <2 >2 exceeding acute standard <2 Other Chemical Constituents (3) : Number of samples No exceedances At least one exceeding chronic standard no exceedances exceedance
+Chicago Area Waterway System and Lower Des Fully Supporting Not Supporting Plaines River Water Quality and Indigenous For every For any single Aquatic Life Standards (1) parameter parameter Conventionals (2) : Percent of samples exceeding standards ≤10% >10% Other Chemical Constituents (3) : Number of samples exceeding acute standard <2 ≥2 Other Chemical Constituents (3) : Number of samples exceeding chronic standard No exceedances At least one exceedance

-1. 35 Ill.
+^{1.35} Ill.
 Adm.
-Code, 302, Subpart D. For applying these guidelines, Illinois EPA typically uses the most recent three years of data from our Ambient Water Quality Monitoring Network or other sources.
+Code, 302, Subpart D. For applying these guidelines, Illinois EPA uses the most recent three years of data from our Ambient Water Quality Monitoring Network or other sources.